nth-chile/gagesalzano2/_includes/about.md

 <img src='{{ '/assets/images/man_raising_hand.png' | prepend: site.url }}' alt='Wave emoji' class='emoji'> <span id='me'>Hi, my name is Gage Salzano.</span>

 I'm a graphic & web designer, or whatever you want to call it.
-I help people create brands for new ventures, tell a story, visualize their message, illustrate things and design websites.
+I help people create or update their branding, visualize their message, design their website or app and illustrate things.
 My goal is to <span id='clickingaway'>provide the best quality work I can for a fair price</span>.

 I have been lucky enough to have <span id='work-experience'>worked at some cool agencies and studios through the years</span>.
 I've had the opportunity to work with a lot of different types of companies and learned a ton about what it takes to get projects done.